 Global Market Overview

-- Brent crude oil prices closed the week at $90.7 per barrel, reflecting a notable 2.4% increase.
+- Brent crude oil prices closed the week at $88.6 per barrel, marking a 5.5% increase.
+This rise was driven by expectations that OPEC+ leaders’ production cuts would tighten the market.

 Take the Guesswork out of Investing: Backtest Your Strategies with Ease!